abh1hi/app-backend-69011/blueprint.md

     *   **Firebase Storage:** Media files (photos and videos) are uploaded to Firebase Storage.
     *   **Cloud Firestore:** Property data is saved to Cloud Firestore.

-## Current Task: Create Search Results Page
+## Current Task: Change currency to INR

 ### Plan